 If a member is at risk of losing insurance on their account because it has been inactive for 16 continuous months, Hostplus will give the member a notice explaining when insurance may cease if the account remains inactive.
 These notices will be provided 7, 4 and 1 month prior to the date on which Hostplus may be required to remove insurance from the member's account under the PYS legislation.

-New Hostplus members may receive default Death and Total & Permanent Disability Insurance automatically upon joining the fund.
+Hostplus members may receive default Death and Total Permanent & Disability Insurance upon joining the fund subject to terms and conditions and meeting PMIF eligibility requirements as stated above.
 Some members may also receive default Salary Continuance insurance*.

 You can refer to the Hostplus Product Disclosure Statement (PDS) or visit hostplus.com.au/insurance for more information about the insurance options available through Hostplus, and the relevant terms and conditions.